gaehlerm/SoftwareEngineering/README.md

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
 Though, for the sake of simplicity, I'd like to reduce it to only 3 different types.
 Please note that the distinction between the different types of tests is not always clear.
 There are some tests that are a combination of two different types.
 But, in general, the following three categories are sufficient.

 1. Unit tests assess the behavior of individual functions, classes, and modules.

-2. Integration tests assess the interaction between modules.
+2. Functional tests assess the behavior of the entire software system.

-3. Functional tests assess the behavior of the entire software system.
+// rename acceptance tests to functional tests globally?

 As we will see, each of these categories has its own right to exist as they each cover different parts of the code.
 They are all important and should be used in combination.
 There are also other types of tests that we will delve into later, while others we will simply ignore.
 Also, the naming of the different types of tests is not standardized.
 There are different names for the same type of test.
 For example, functional tests are also referred to as end-to-end (E2E) or acceptance tests.